Sage Elsesser

 Sage Gabriel Carlos Atreyu Elsesser (born January 31, 1997), also known as Navy Blue, is an American skateboarder, rapper, record producer, visual artist, and model.

 Elsesser has been sponsored by several skater fashion brands including Converse and Supreme, as well as becoming a professional skater in 2014 through skater collective and clothing store Fucking Awesome.
 Aside from skating and music, he is also a model for various clothing brands and an artist, most notably handling the art direction for Earl Sweatshirt's album I Don't Like Shit, I Don't Go Outside in 2015.

-Musical career

-2015-19
+Early life

+Sage Gabriel Carlos Atreyu Elsesser grew up in Los Angeles, California.
+He is the brother of models Paloma Elsesser and Ama Elsesser, and TV/film director and producer Kanyessa McMahon.

+Elsesser attended a boarding school in East Hampton, New York at age 13.

+Career

+Elsesser made his professional skateboarding debut in the 2014 William Strobeck short film Cherry for fashion brand Supreme.
+Following the virality of Cherry, he joined Fucking Awesome, a skate brand formed by Jason Dill and Anthony Van Engelen.

+2015–2019: Early years

-In 2015, Elsesser began releasing several EPs under his Navy Blue stage name, in addition to rapping with and producing for the likes of Earl Sweatshirt, MIKE, Armand Hammer and Wiki, among many others.
+Elsesser began releasing music on SoundCloud under his stage name Navy Blue in 2015.
+He also began producing music for the likes of Earl Sweatshirt, MIKE, Armand Hammer and Wiki, among others.
+He released his Gangway for Navy mixtape in February 2019.

-2020-2021: Label founding and first three albums
+2020–2021: Label founding and first three albums

 On February 4, 2020, he founded independent record label Freedom Sounds with the release of his debut studio album Àdá Irin.
 Elsesser later followed-up with two studio albums; Song of Sage: Post Panic!
 (2020), and Navy's Reprise (2021).